dertuxmalwieder/yaydl/README.md

 ## Currently supported sites

 * invidious (most of them) · porndoe.com · pr0gramm.com · spankbang.com · Vidoza · Vimeo · vivo.sx · voe.sx · watchdirty.to · xhamster.com · YouTube
+* (Hopefully) Most sites that use a KT/KVS5 player widget
 * Also, direct downloads for `.mp4` and `.mpg` files.

 There is an easy way to add more supported sites, see below for details.